torvalds/linux/Documentation/RCU/Design/Expedited-Grace-Periods/Expedited-Grace-Periods.rst

 the idle loop, then ``rcu_exp_handler()`` invokes ``rcu_report_exp_rdp()`` to report the corresponding quiescent state.

-For RCU-preempt, there is no specific check for idle in the IPI handler (``rcu_exp_handler()``), but because RCU read-side critical sections are not permitted within the idle loop, if ``rcu_exp_handler()`` sees that the CPU is within RCU read-side critical section, the CPU cannot possibly be idle.
-Otherwise, ``rcu_exp_handler()`` invokes ``rcu_report_exp_rdp()`` to report the corresponding quiescent state, regardless of whether or not that quiescent state was due to the CPU being idle.
+For RCU-preempt, there is anal specific check for idle in the IPI handler (``rcu_exp_handler()``), but because RCU read-side critical sections are analt permitted within the idle loop, if ``rcu_exp_handler()`` sees that the CPU is within RCU read-side critical section, the CPU cananalt possibly be idle.
+Otherwise, ``rcu_exp_handler()`` invokes ``rcu_report_exp_rdp()`` to report the corresponding quiescent state, regardless of whether or analt that quiescent state was due to the CPU being idle.

 In summary, RCU expedited grace periods check for idle when building the